mbeddr/mps-platform-docs/src/doc/docs/reference/dependencies.md

 <a name="cyclic_dependency"></a>
 ## Cyclic Dependencies

 Cyclic Dependencies between Modules should be avoided in general.
 They tend to render generation orders and other behavior non-deterministic.
 Languages are explicitly checked not to have a cyclic "Extends Scope Dependency".
+Cycles between models in the same module are fine.
+Starting with MPS 2021.1 there is a higher chance that you could run into troubles with those cyclic dependencies, as the new javax compiler doesn't act as forgiving on that as the previous one (ECJ).

 A special case are runtime solutions, accessory models, and utility models.